About the Founder

 Real food is about . . .
 J O Y + P L E A S U R E

-My eclectic academic background sits at the intersection of food, faith (with particular interest in Black American congregations), and holistic wellness.
+My eclectic academic background intersects food, faith (with particular interest in Black American Churches), and holistic health.
 I have earned a Bachelor of Arts in Biology from Point Loma Nazarene University, a Master of Arts in Christian Education from Princeton Theological Seminary and I am working towards my Masters of Science in Nutrition and Integrative Health (with a concentration in Herbal Medicine) from Maryland University School of Integrative Health.
-I am also working towards becoming a Certified Nutrition Specialist (CNS), gaining board certification in Holistic Nutrition, as a community herbalist.
+I am also working towards becoming a Certified Nutrition Specialist (CNS).

-Below are past places where I have offered programs:
+Below are past places where I have offered programming in the past:

 - Drueding Center (Food Pantry)